No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 dog | Mammal</br>
 dog | Son</br>

+Or, as a morphism,
+computer → she | person</br>
+With the Z frame computer is interpreted as a historical computing worker (pre-digital era), resolving ambiguity via structural semantic framing.

 In this model, concepts are objects, interpretive movements are arrows, and semantic coherence is topological.

 We define categories like C|Z, where morphisms f: A → B | Z are conceptual transformations under a shared meaning frame.
 We introduce operators like σ that model semantic shifting, generalization, or abstraction across frames and we show that these operators exhibit functorial and even Kan-extension-like behavior.

-Meaning is no longer like a mirage.
+Meaning is no longer a mirage.
 It circulates within a space that is structured, closed, and composable.
 We are no longer chasing meaning.
 We are building it from its space.